yarenty/quotes/src/Henry_David_Thoreau/README.md

 All good things are wild, and free.
 Wealth is the ability to fully experience life.
 I make myself rich by making my wants few.
+An early morning walk is a blessing for the whole day.